The Best Tailgating Foods to Make and Eat at Home

 We all know that the only thing better than fresh pizza right out of the oven is cold pizza when you wake up hungover and pants-less and reeking of cheap beer and for some reason lighter fluid.
-So, if you are in a rush to get to the lot before game time -- because, let's say you wake up hungover and pants-less and reeking of cheap beer and for some reason lighter fluid -- cold pizza is certainly an option.
+So, if you are in a rush to get right to the game because, let's say, you wake up hungover and pants-less and reeking of cheap beer and for some reason lighter fluid—cold pizza is certainly an option.
 Maybe your only option.
 Get it together, man.

 If we're going purely by taste (or, as I like to call it, the "deliciousity-metric"), this would be higher.
 No question.
-But in order to make pulled pork in a parking lot, you need time, energy (both electricity and effort), and a slow cooker.
+But in order to make pulled pork, you need time, energy (both electricity and effort), and a slow cooker.
 Three things you don't want to mess with while cracking various cold ones open with the boys/girls.
 Too hard!

 Nachos are a classic!
-But, for every nacho you consume, you raise the probability of ruining your fresh new authentic sportsball jersey by at least 34%.
+But, for every nacho you consume, you raise the probability of ruining your fresh, new, authentic jersey by at least 34%.
 And there's no easier way to look like a big, fat, intoxicated slob than having a football jersey laced in blotches of melted orange cheese.

 9. Cookies and/or brownies

 You might be saying to your screen: "What is this, a tailgate or a bake sale?!"
-Firstly, you are talking to yourself, weirdo.
+Firstly, you're talking to yourself, weirdo.
 Secondly, do you know why there's hardly ever any leftover cookies and/or brownies at public events, tailgates or otherwise?
 Because they practically get inhaled.
 Everyone loves 'em.

 8. Party subs

-Now we are getting to the sweet center of tailgating bliss.
+Now we're getting to the sweet center of tailgating bliss.
 Party subs are just the best.
 They are the stretch-limos of sandwiches.
-But they are hard to travel with and very unruly.
-Also, they lose some clout because you don't actually make them in the parking lot.
-And you will almost certainly be forced to share.
+The main bummer is that you will almost certainly be forced to share.

-You might think this is a little low for the burger, but... it's not that burgers aren't good tailgating food, it's just that there are so many tailgating foods that are better, it just can't go all the way to the top.
-Consider burgers the Kansas City Chiefs of this list.
+You might think this is a little low for the burger.
+It's not that burgers aren't good tailgating food—it's just that there are so many tailgating foods that are better.
+It just can't go all the way to the top.
+Consider burgers the Los Angeles Rams of this list.

 Wings have everything a perfect tailgate food needs: it's meat, you eat it with your hands, it can be the base for a limitless variety of sauces, and of course, you can smoke 'em.
 But, there's literally nothing worse than a backseat filled with the skeletons of gnawed-on wings the morning after a big game.
 Or even a medium-sized game.
 The point is: they can get super gross, after the fact.